-Other Income (Expense)
+Other Income

-Total other expense for the three months ended March 31, 2020 and 2019, was as follows (in thousands, except percentages):
+Total other income for the three months ended March 31, 2022 and 2021, was as follows (in thousands, except percentages):

-Three Mon ths Ended March 31, \$ Change % Change 2020 2019 20 20 vs. 2019 2020 vs. 2019 Interest expense \$ (855) \$ (376) \$ (479) (127)% Interest income and other (expense) income, net (65) 627 (692) (110)% Non-cash interest income (expense) on liability related to sale of future royalties 843 (1,607) 2,450 (152)% Total other expense \$ (77) \$ (1,356) \$ 1,279 (94)%
+Three Mon ths E Ended

+March 31, \$ Change % Change

+2022 2021 2022 vs. 2021 2022 vs. 2021

+Interest expense \$ (390) \$ (672) \$ 282 (42)%

+Interest income and other income, net 38 76 (38) (50)%

+Non-cash interest income on liability related to sale of future

+royalties 673 782 (109) (14)%

+Total other income \$ 321 \$ 186 \$ 135 73%

 Interest expense consisted primarily of interest accrued or paid on our debt obligation agreements and amortization of debt discounts.
-Interest expense increased in the three months ended March 31, 2020, as compared to the three months ended March 31, 2019, primarily as a result of a higher outstanding loan balance.
-As of March 31, 2020, the accrued balance due under the Loan Agreement with Oxford was \$24.5 million.
-Refer to Note 5 "Long-Term Debt" in the accompanying notes to the Condensed Consolidated Financial Statements for additional information.
+Interest expense decreased for the three months ended March 31, 2022, as compared to the three months ended March 31, 2021, primarily as a result of a lower average outstanding loan balance.
+As of March 31, 2022, the outstanding balance due under the Loan Agreement with Oxford was \$11.4 million.
+Refer to Note 6 "Long-Term Debt" in the accompanying notes to the Condensed Consolidated Financial Statements for additional information.

-Interest income and other (expense) income, net, for the three months ended March 31, 2020 and 2019 primarily consisted of interest earned on our investments and the change in the fair value of our contingent put option.
-In the three months ended March 31, 2020 as compared to the three months ended March 31, 2019, other expense increased due to an increase in the fair value of the contingent put option associated with our Loan Agreement with Oxford.
-In addition, interest income decreased in the three months ended March 31, 2020 as compared to the three months ended March 31, 2019, primarily due to a lower average investment balance, combined with lower yields on those investments.
+Interest income and other income, net, for the three months ended March 31, 2022 and 2021, primarily consisted of the change in the fair value of our contingent put option and interest earned on our investments.

-The increase in non-cash interest income on the liability related to the sale of future royalties for the three months ended March 31, 2020 as compared to the three months ended March 31, 2019, is attributable to the Royalty Monetization that we completed in September 2015.
-As described in Note 7 "Liability Related to Sale of Future Royalties", the Royalty Monetization has been recorded as debt under the applicable accounting guidance.
+The non-cash interest income on the liability related to the sale of future royalties is attributable to the Royalty Monetization that we completed in September 2015.
+As described in Note 8 "Liability Related to Sale of Future Royalties", the Royalty Monetization has been recorded as debt under the applicable accounting guidance.
 We periodically assess the expected royalty and milestone payments using a combination of historical results, internal projections and forecasts from external sources.
 To the extent such payments are greater or less than our initial estimates or the timing of such payments is materially different than our original estimates, we will prospectively adjust the amortization of the liability and the interest rate.

-During the three months ended June 30, 2019, we made a material revision to our estimates as the expected payments under the Royalty Monetization are less than the \$65.0 million in gross proceeds received.
-The change in estimate reduced the effective interest rate over the life of the liability to 0% by recording interest income over the remaining term of the arrangement, prospectively, as an offset to the interest expense that was recognized in prior periods.
-The Company currently estimates that future payments to PDL over the remaining life of the arrangement will be approximately \$20 million, therefore, a contingent gain of approximately \$45 million may be recognized when it is realized upon expiration of the liability at the end of the Royalty Monetization term.
-Due to the significant judgments and factors related to the estimates of future payments under the Royalty Monetization arrangement, there are significant uncertainties surrounding the amount and timing of payments and the probability of realization of the estimated contingent gain.
-The effective interest income rate for the three months ended March 31, 2020 was approximately 4.0%, while the effective interest expense rate for the three months ended March 31, 2019 was approximately 7.0%.
-We anticipate that we will record approximately \$3 million in non-cash interest income related to the Royalty Monetization for the year ending December 31, 2020.
+The effective interest income rate for each of the three months ended March 31, 2022 and 2021, was approximately 3.2% and 3.6%, respectively.
+We anticipate that we will record approximately \$3 million in non-cash interest income related to the Royalty Monetization for the year ending December 31, 2022.